-Nursery aged children can receive free school meals if:
+Post-16 students can receive free school meals.

-Although we would normally process application forms for all pupils attending local authority-maintained schools, this is not always the case if a school becomes an academy.
+Although we would normally process application forms for all pupils attending local authority maintained schools, this is not always the case if a school becomes an academy.

-Contact the welfare team on 01609 533405 for more information.
+Contact our welfare team on 01609 533405 for more information.